AverageMaker/ZeroSeg/README.md

 ```

 **Button Control**
-We added a button each side of the display, because w figured they would come in handy for a lot of projects using these displays.
+We added a button each side of the display, because we figured they would come in handy for a lot of projects using these displays.
 Everyone likes buttons!

 The buttons are hard-wired to GPIO 17 (left button) and GPIO 26 (right button).
 To use them is just a case of using the RPi.GPIO library which is a very common method.